rhysmoggs/ms4-morgan-and-co/README.md

     messages.error(request, 'Sorry, only store owners can do that.') return redirect(reverse('home'))
 ```
-The above code applies to adding, editing and removing the products from the website for anyone other than those granted the highest acceibility levels.
+The above code applies to adding, editing and removing the products from the website and prevents anyone other than those granted the highest accessibility levels.
 This stems from the User model by using `is_superuser`.

 Users can be redirected to the sign in/sign up pages, or to a custom template chosen.

 When not met, the current user/visitor is presented with a [toast](#toasts) message to inform them of this.